mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

    Note that `ALGOLIA_API_KEY` should be set to your admin API key.

 To use the Algolia search with GitHub Pages hosted sites follow [this deployment guide](https://community.algolia.com/jekyll-algolia/github-pages.html).
 Or this guide for [deploying on Netlify](https://community.algolia.com/jekyll-algolia/netlify.html).

+**Note:** The Jekyll Algolia plugin can be configured in several ways.
+Be sure to check out [their full documentation](https://community.algolia.com/jekyll-algolia/options.html "Algolia configuration") on how to exclude files and other valuable settings.
+{: .notice--info}

 ### SEO, Social Sharing, and Analytics Settings